How to choose where to retire in southern Ontario

 As people move into their 60s and 70s they start to think about where to relax and enjoy their retirement.
 Southern Ontario offers a plethora of cities that offer both natural beauty and modern conveniences for retirees.
 Here are some of the best places for an elderly person to retire in one of the many excellent Ontario retirement communities.

 This charming town is located in Norfolk County, known for its serene atmosphere and scenic beauty.
-It is surrounded by verdant fields and forests making it an ideal destination for nature lovers.
+It is surrounded by verdant fields and forests making it an ideal destination for seniors who love nature.
 It is home to many parks including Wellington Park.
 Simcoe offers a range of interesting landmarks, such as the Norfolk War Memorial which has bells that ring hourly.
 Other places worth visiting in the area are the Norfolk Arts Centre and the Lighthouse Festival Theatre, both of which are a short drive from the town center.

 This is a favored destination for retirees owing to its excellent standard of living.
 It boasts stunning beaches, picturesque parks, and a downtown core full of history with a range of restaurants and shopping options.
 Some of the noteworthy parks in Whitby include the Lynde Shores Conservation Area and Heber Down Conservation Area.
 Attractions in Whitby that are worth visiting include the Station Gallery, and the Whitby Public Library.